Today's Articles

 Citing several provisions of the U.S. Constitution, Elmore claimed that his race violated his right to choose members of Congress.
 He also argued that his right to participate on an equal basis in state and federal elections had been denied since the primaries controlled the choice of elected officials.
 U.S. District Judge J. Waties Waring, a native Charleston resident, heard the case.
 Waring noted that since 1900, every governor and member of the General Assembly and Congress elected in the general election had been the nominee of the state’s Democratic Party, which during the previous twenty-five years was the only party in South Carolina holding statewide primaries.

 He concluded that the repeal of all statutes and regulations in 1944 made no appreciable difference in the selection process of state officials and that the sole purpose of repealing the statutes and constitutional provisions was to prevent blacks from voting.
 Waring concluded that the state’s Democratic Party was acting for and on behalf of the citizens of South Carolina and that the party’s primary election was the only practical place where the voters could select elected officials at the federal and state levels.
-He added the cutting comment that it was “time for South Carolina to rejoin the Union.
+He added that it was “time for South Carolina to rejoin the Union.
 It is time to fall in step with the other states and to adopt the American way of conducting elections.”